 Oktoberfest is something that Denver does exceptionally well.
 And if you haven’t experienced the particular throng of drunken humanity—aka 350,000-plus people piling into the Ballpark neighborhood—at Denver Oktoberfest, then you really should get there this year.
 (The party runs from September 21 through 23 and September 28 through 30.)

 But the Mile High City’s isn’t the only fest in Colorado worth its suds.
-The five fall celebrations here are a bit of a drive for Denverites, but they’re well worth it.
+The four fall celebrations here are a bit of a drive for Denverites, but they’re well worth it.
 Prost!

 Date: September 7 through November 30, 2-11 p.m.
 Mon-Thu, 11 a.m.-11 p.m.
 Fri-Sun

 Location: Kline’s Beer Hall (7519 Grandview Ave., Arvada)

 Cost: Purchase your first stein (and a beer) for $15; refills are $6 per beer

 Kline’s Beer Hall in Arvada definitely deserves a spot on your Oktoberfest itinerary.
 With 56 beers on tap—at least 10 of which will be special ‘fest brews—you’ll be able to sample of some of the state’s best offerings, including seasonal selections from Prost Brewing, Boulder Beer Company, and Left Hand Brewing Co.
 Kline’s Beer Hall has your German food cravings covered as well: Bratwurst, goulash, and spätzle are all prepared in-house for the three-month-long celebration.